p2l1pfp/GlobalCorrelator/README.md

 ```

 ## Running the Simulation
-From the Flow Navigator, selection Run Simulation.
+From the Flow Navigator, select Run Simulation.

 ## Updating the Project
 You can edit the VHDL in the Vivado GUI or in your favorite Unix text editor.